thorntale/data-axolotl/README.md

 ```

 ## State Storage
-By default, data-buddy stores its state in a local SQLite database, `./local.db`.
+By default, data-axolotl stores its state in a local SQLite database, `./local.db`.
 State is used to generate alerts by tracking changes between runs.
 You can override where state is stored via the [config](#configuration).

-A common pattern is to store state alongside the data you're monitoring, in a dedicated `data-buddy` table.
+A common pattern is to store state alongside the data you're monitoring, in a dedicated `data-axolotl` table.
 An example of this is shown in the [configuration section](#configuration).

 If you want to store state in a connection you don't monitor, for instance to use a different database type or connection params, see the example below.